Eat The Rainbow: 10 Super Veggies For Dogs

 If your dog is new to eating vegetables try cooking the vegetables at first to test tolerance and then try them raw.
 My rule of thumb is that vegetables you would eat cooked can be served cooked to your dog and vegetables you eat raw can be fed raw to your dog.

 There is a wide variety of vegetables you can feed your dog but here is a list of some of my favourites:

 My Top Veggie Picks for Your Dog

 Broccoli - Broccoli is among the most studied and proven vegetable for its cancer fighting properties.
 Broccoli can be fed raw, but you may need to lightly steam it to make it more digestible for your dog.
 Since broccoli has so many amazing health benefits, dogs with hypothyroidism should limit, but not completely omit, lightly steamed broccoli.
 Cooking broccoli reduces the amount of glucosinolates that can affect the thyroid.

 Leafy Green Vegetables - A few suggestions include spinach, kale, Swiss chard, romaine lettuce, leaf lettuce, and parsley.
 Dogs with a tendency towards calcium oxalate stones, or who need a diet low in oxalates should avoid spinach, Swiss chard and parsley.
 Feed leafy greens raw and minced or pureed.

-Butternut Squash - Butternut Squash is a low calorie, low glycemic starchy vegetable full of antioxidants, vitamins and minerals - including manganese which is important for joint health.
-I find that frozen, cubed Butternut Squash is most convenient and only needs to be lightly steamed before feeding.
+Butternut Squash - Butternut squash is a low calorie, low glycemic starchy vegetable full of antioxidants, vitamins and minerals - including manganese which is important for joint health.
+I find that frozen, cubed butternut squash is the most convenient and only needs to be lightly steamed before feeding.